New York declares state of emergency as Cuomo announces 21 new coronavirus cases

 MAJOR UNIVERSITIES CLOSE CLASSROOMS AMID CORONAVIRUS OUTBREAK

+Cuomo complained, however, that many New Yorkers are not following the self-quarantine requirements, but he says the state of emergency declaration will free up $30 million used for testing and the purchase of protective gear for healthcare workers.

-The governor warned stores could lose their licenses for price-gauging items like hand sanitizer, one he said was selling it for $80 per bottle.
+The governor warned stores could lose their licenses for price gouging items like hand sanitizer, one he said was selling it for $80 per bottle.

-Cuomo, who described the virus as “like a flu on steroids,” also emphasized that “more people are dying from the flu than dying from coronavirus.”
+Cuomo, who earlier described the virus as “like a flu on steroids,” also emphasized that “more people are dying from the flu than dying from coronavirus.”

 He referenced Lawrence Garbuz, 50, a New Rochelle lawyer, who commuted to work in Midtown via Metro-North before he fell ill and became the state's second case earlier in the week.